My story really begins when I got my first full-time staff position in a church...

 I was a youth pastor with all the prestige that comes from pulling off overnighters, scavenger hunts, winter camps, gross eating games, and parent meetings.
 This was pastoral bliss for a 20-something spiritual leader.
 Then reality set in and the board at the church kicked out the senior pastor (a very long story that isn’t relevant to the point I’m trying to make).
 Because the other staff resigned too, the board asked me to run the church.
 That’s one way to grow a youth ministry . . . just add the adults to it!
 Long story short – I did what they told me to do, and while it went okay on the outside, it nearly killed me emotionally.
 I ended up going through eight months of clinical depression.
 I needed help but didn’t know how to get it.

 What I learned at the end of this eight months of hell (now I know it is more politically correct to call it my “dark night of the soul” or my “desert experience” depending on what group I’m telling the story to) was that I didn’t have any support systems.
 I thought I did, but I was in denial.
 I needed friends.
-I had friends, or thought I had friends, but not the kind of friends one needs in this state.
+I had "friends," or at least thought I did, but not the kind of friends one needs in this state.
 I needed heavy duty friends, all-wheel-drive friends, tough friends.
-I just had a few wimpy friends who might hang out with me but never asked me what was going on inside.
-So I learned my emotional life was messed up because my relational life was empty.
+I just had a few casual friends who might hang out with me but never asked me what was going on inside.
+I learned my emotional life was messed up because my relational life was empty.
 But it gets worse (or better, depending on your perspective).

 In fact, I was learning so much great stuff, I had to make a decision about how to share it with others.
 My depression had pushed me in new directions of emotional formation.
 My need to heal and apply grace to my life expanded my understanding of and the amount of energy I put into my relational formation.
 Reconnecting with God and learning about a bunch of ancient practices called spiritual disciplines began to feed into my spiritual formation.
 And as I took the time to share my story with others, I realized what an encouragement it could be to their lives.
 The gospel I had been living in my “born again” days didn’t seem like very good news any more.
 I had now learned about a gospel based on something called “grace” that truly is what Phillip Yancey calls “the last best word.”
 I was learning that I didn’t have to wait to get to heaven to live the good life.
 Heaven, at least when Jesus spoke of it, was something that begins right now.
 Living in God’s kingdom, or the kingdom of the heavens, is present as well as future.
 What a concept!
 Thus, began my life-long journey into missional formation.
 And what an exciting mission it is.